sajalshres/python-e2e-book/1-know-your-language/before-we-begin.md

    Sometimes also called as index, stage, or cache, this is a file that stores information about what will go into your upcoming commit.
 A commit tells Git to save the stage changes.

-   Git will take a snapshot of the files and permanently tore them in the Git directory.
+   Git will take a snapshot of the files and permanently store them in the Git directory.

 Each file in a Git project will maintain following states: